Crimeeee/GiveawayManager/README.md

 GiveawayManager is a simple, reliable, and easy-to-use Discord bot designed specifically for managing giveaways on Discord servers.
 Perfect for communities that want to run fair and engaging contests with automatic winner selection.

-> ⚠️ **Warning:** This bot is an older version and may contain known bugs or compatibility issues with the latest Discord API updates.
-Use with caution.
+> ⚠️ Note: This bot is based on an older implementation and may require 2–3 minor updates to be fully production-ready.
+It is currently functional and stable for basic giveaway use, but may not fully comply with the latest Discord API best practices.

 ---